avfaulkner/haproxy/README.md

 # HAProxy

-This will configure a highly available HAProxy configuration.
+This will configure a highly available HAProxy service consisting of a master and slave.

 ## Requirements
 ### Tooling